Saicharan421k/zomb-kill/README.md

    cd zomb-kill

 **2.Install Dependencies**

-install -r requirements.txt
+-install -r requirements.txt

 **3.Run the GameBash**

-python main.py
+-python main.py

 **ControlsMouse:**

-Aim the crosshair.
+-Aim the crosshair.
-Left Click: Shoot zombie (Terminates Process).
+-Left Click: Shoot zombie (Terminates Process).
-ESC: Quit Game.
+-ESC: Quit Game.

 **🧠 How Kiro Was Used**

-This project was built specifically for the Kiroween Hackathon to demonstrate the power of AI-assisted development.
+-This project was built specifically for the Kiroween Hackathon to demonstrate the power of AI-assisted development.

 **Feature How we used it**

-**Vibe Coding -** Generated the backend logic.
+-**Vibe Coding -** Generated the backend logic.
 We asked Kiro to "Write a psutil script that outputs a JSON of processes formatted like RPG monsters," and it handled the complex system API calls automatically.

-**Steering Docs -** We uploaded the PyGame documentation into Kiro's context.
+-**Steering Docs -** We uploaded the PyGame documentation into Kiro's context.
 This allowed the AI to write a bug-free rendering loop and collision detection system without hallucinating non-existent methods.

-**.kiro Specs -** We used a spec file (located in /.kiro/specs.md) to define the safety constraints, ensuring the AI knew never to target root processes.
+-**.kiro Specs -** We used a spec file (located in /.kiro/specs.md) to define the safety constraints, ensuring the AI knew never to target root processes.